 Diet for cirrhosis patients: There are some ingredients and liquids that a patient should limit while they are on a cirrhosis diet.
 In contrast to other diets used to treat medical problems, they will have a greater range of nutritious and delicious ingredients to choose from.
 These ingredients include organic fruit, whole grains, and plant-based protein.

 Fruits and vegetables: Choose fresh produce over frozen kinds, which are also high in salt and sugar.
-One can add fruit to cereal or oats for added protein, fiber, and natural sweetness.
-Apples are high in fiber.
+One can add fruit to cereal or oats for added protein, fibre, and natural sweetness.
+Apples are high in fibre.
 They are safe and suitable for your health.